 - When you join our Temple family, you join a sacred community.
-Your Temple family rejoices with you as we celebrate lifecycle events and provides support and caring when you are facing difficulties.
+Your Temple family rejoices with you as we celebrate lifecycle events and provides support and care when you are facing difficulties.

 - When creating a Passover seder for the entire family is just too much work, we welcome the entire family to join us at our annual Congregational seder, where everyone sits at the same table….no children’s table at The Temple!

-- Rabbi Bahar prepares our families and participate in your lifecycle events, baby namings for girls and boys, brit for boys, B’nai Mitzvah, Confirmation and weddings.
+- Rabbi Bahar prepares our families and participates in your lifecycle events, baby namings for girls and boys, brit for boys, B’nai Mitzvah, Confirmation, and weddings.
 And the clergy are here for you when you face illness, personal troubles and deaths.

 - Learning at Temple is a lifelong experience, not something we provide only to our children.
 There are weekly learning sessions, multi-session seminars, and individual, stand-alone learning opportunities.

 - There are havurot, small groups, who gather to celebrate holidays together or learn how to manage shared life experiences.

 - And, of course, there is religious school for our children.
 Learning begins at age 3.
 Each year’s curriculum builds on the last and children participate continuously through 12th grade.

 - Long-term friendships are created at Temple through Brotherhood and Sisterhood.
 Friendships that begin around the Mah Jongg table expand to social justice activities and beyond.